deankoch/UYRW_data/markdown/demo_baseflow.md

     ##  $ flo_min  : num  3 3 3 3 3 3 3 3 3 3 ...
     ##  $ revap_min: num  5 5 5 5 5 5 5 5 5 5 ...

-The helper function `rswat_find` can be useful for tracking down a SWAT+ parameter using keywords or SWAT2012 names.
+The search function `rswat_find` can be useful for tracking down a SWAT+ parameter using keywords or SWAT2012 names.
 This uses fuzzy case-insensitive matching (see R’s `?agrep` doc), which catches many of the name changes in the SWAT2012 -\> SWAT+ updates. eg. the following